What is the best travel rewards credit card?

 This card choice may have surprised you, but it is key to getting the most out of your Chase Ultimate Rewards.
 The Chase Freedom Unlimited card is a $0 annual fee credit card that provides 1.5% cash back on all purchases.
 You can use the 1.5% cash back for either a statement credit, direct deposit into your checking account or (and most importantly) turn it into Chase Ultimate Rewards points.

-By itself, the Chase Freedom Unlimited card is not that different than any other cash back credit card.
+By itself, the Chase Freedom Unlimited card is not that different from any other cash back credit card.
 But, when you “pair” it with the Chase Sapphire Reserve Card you can turbo charge it!

 Chase has a great “combine points” feature that allows you to combine Ultimate Rewards points between the cards that you personally hold, as well as the cards of any other household family member.